SeanNobel/speech-decoding/README.md

 - [x] w2v2 expects audio sampled @ 16 kHz

+- [ ] I may happen that on batch more than one segment.
+This shouldn't break CLIPLoss completely, but it has to deal with it somehow.

 ## Dataset

 4 datasets were used in the paper (2 EEG and 2 MEG).
 I implemented preprocessing for Gwilliams2022 (MEG) and Brennan2018 (EEG).
 As in the paper, the model learns MEG much better.